anovak-lab/group_resources/computing/building_cardinal.md

 ## Resources and Tips for Building

 Before you attempt to build Cardinal on a given HPC system, check to see if there are instructions on the [Cardinal website](https://cardinal.cels.anl.gov/hpc.html).
-Even if this is a new HPC system without instructions, the existing list can give you can idea of what packages (known as "modules") you'll need to hunt for.
+Even if this is a new HPC system without instructions the existing list can give you can idea of what packages (known as "modules") you'll need to hunt for.

 Almost all HPC systems use [Lmod](https://lmod.readthedocs.io/en/latest/), which is a Lua-based environment management system.
-You'll use Lmod to load the modules you need to build Cardinal.
-Some helpful commands include:
+You'll use Lmod to load the modules you need to build Cardinal - some helpful commands include:

 - `module list MOD_NAME`, shows you any modules currently loaded which include `MOD_NAME`.
 If you don't specify a module name it shows all currently loaded modules.
 - `module spider MOD_NAME`, shows you all available modules which include `MOD_NAME`.
 If you don't specify a module name it will show you all available modules on the HPC (not recommended!).